Kamenica Tumulus: Conservation and presentation work

-In 2007 a stone bridge and a protecting wall in the southern part were built, followed by a canal dug in order to drain the waters.
+In 2007, a stone bridge and a protecting wall in the southern part were built, followed by a canal dug in order to drain the waters.
 In addition green courtyards surround the tumulus and lime paths direct the visitors to the tumulus and to the museum.

 Museum and cultural activities

 The museum is a portico style building, made of wood.
 It includes panels with the history of the excavation.
 Of particular interest is the illustration of the surgery of a male cranium, performed in the 6th century BC, which shows the advanced medical knowledge of the community that lived in the area at that time.
 The museum also includes two replica graves with the original remains.

 The site organizes several cultural activities, in particular classical musical concerts.
-In addition, on September 29 is Albania's National Cultural Heritage Day, which has been celebrated every year recently in the site.
+In addition, Albania's National Cultural Heritage Day on September 29 has been celebrated every year in the site.